Leafwing-Studios/fop-rules/docs/character-options/classes/weaver.md

 ## Maker

 An optimistic guild open to any who might display signs of this talent, they ply their crafts as the most expert craftspeople in the entire realm.
-Working with the very fabric of reality, they toil to create splendours, both magical and mundane for the love of art, the good of the people or unimaginable wealth.
+Working with the very fabric of reality, they toil to create splendors, both magical and mundane for the love of art, the good of the people or unimaginable wealth.

 Deeply prized, the few masters of this work are often sought after by the powerful as a unique tool, whether in pursuit of prosperity, vanity, or war.
 Commoners are easily awed (and often envious), but those who show a true love for creation have much to learn from any of the Guild of Makers that they might encounter.